perilsensitive/skcmaputil/README.md

 Official updates to Shovel Knight may replace global.pak with a new version.
 If that happens, your custom mappings will no longer be installed and your controller will not work (unless the update happens to include compatible mappings, of course).
-If this happens, just use skcmaputil to install the your mappings into the new version of global.pak.
+If this happens, just use skcmaputil to install your mappings into the new version of global.pak.
 Keeping a copy of your custom mappings in a text file is a good idea so that you don't completely lose them due to an upgrade.